 ABS Conservation Workshops

-Every other year, the Animal Behavior Society Conservation Committee (ABS-CC) holds a one-day workshop the day before talks begin at the annual ABS conference.
+Every other year, the Animal Behavior Society Conservation Committee holds a one-day workshop the day before talks begin at the annual ABS conference.
 These workshops are aimed at applying behavioral theory and research to solving real-world conservation problems.
-For the 2013, 2015, and 2017 workshops, we invited 3-4 speakers who presented diverse conservation problems for which a behavioral approach were likely to facilitate solutions, including conflict with bears and coyotes in urban areas, conflict with birds at airports, recreation effects on ungulates and insects, and human disturbance on walruses.
+For the 2013, 2015, and 2017 workshops, we invited 3-4 speakers who presented diverse conservation problems for which a behavioral approach was likely to facilitate solutions.
+These topics included conflict with bears and coyotes in urban areas, conflict with birds at airports, recreation effects on ungulates and insects, and human disturbance on walruses.

 In 2019, we focused on one topic - Implications of Solar Power on Wildlife Conservation - and brought in several speakers to address this topic from varying perspectives.
 In preparation for the workshop we created videos covering the fundamentals of conservation behavior, which you can find below, in order to prepare participants and provide a resource for anyone interested in the topic.
 We published the results of our 2019 workshop in the article “Evaluating potential effects of solar power facilities on wildlife from an animal behavior perspective”.